Danielhp95/sc2l-setup/NOTES.md

 ### Installation script

 The script is meant to be used in LINUX distributions.
+It uses [virtualenv](https://iamzed.com/2009/05/07/a-primer-on-virtualenv/ "virtualenv tutorial") to handle python virtual environments.

 The installation follows these steps:
 1. Checks if StarcraftII is already installed.
 It downloads it and installs it otherwise.
 2. Downloads all available maps listed in the map section [here](https://github.com/Blizzard/s2client-proto "StarcraftII client protocol").
 3. Downloads all available replays found in the replays section [here](https://github.com/Blizzard/s2client-proto "StarcraftII client protocol").